nick-myrick/chessy/README.md

 - Custom Enemy AI's made from both a classical approach as well as a NN approach.

 Current WIP:
-- Implementing board and piece design with OOP approach.
+- Implementing board and piece design with a focus on OOP for extensibility.
-- Utilizing bitboards to represent player states and process data, implemented using the bitstring python library.
+- Utilizing bitboards to efficiently represent player states and quickly process data.
+Implemented using the 'bitstring' Python library.